 - and all with the remarkable tenacity to survive

-TARDIS—as the the project was deemed for Tardigrades in Space—was the first research conducted to evaluate the water bears’ survival abilities in OPEN space.
+TARDIS, for Tardigrades in Space, was the first research conducted to evaluate the water bears’ survival abilities in open space.
 On September 14, 2007, on board an unmanned Russian Foton-M3, thousands of bears along with 40 other European Space Agency (ESA) experiments were successfully launched and spent 12 days in orbit.

 The experiments were exposed to microgravity and, in the case of the Tardigrades, to the harshness of open space.
 Two sets of Tardigrades were studied: one set was exposed to both space vacuum and solar radiation, and another set was exposed to space vacuum only.

 Four species of Tardigrades were sent into space: Richtersius coronifer, Milnesium tardigradum, Echiniscus testudo, and Ramazzottius oberhaeuseri.

 Many of the water bears survived the trip and even managed to continue reproductive processes.
 Fewer survived exposure to UV radiation.
 BUT some did.

 Milnesium tardigradum proved the winner.
 About 12% of them recovered after exposure to UV-A and UV-B doses.
 A significant difference reported was that their egg production was lower than in the control animals that stayed on Earth.
 It was also reported that a few specimens exposed to the full UV range woke up and tried to reanimate, but failed and died a few days later.

 Although nicknamed water bear, Tardigrades are anything but bear size.
 In fact, most are less than a millimeter in size.
 Their gait is said to resemble a slow moving, plump little bear ambling along on eight legs.
 This YouTube video gives us a peek at water bears.